 Professionals working in the computing and IT sector bring many different kinds of expertise to their work.
 Indeed, computing and information technologies are often deployed in the context of another discipline.
-The aim of this degree is to equip you with the knowledge and skills you will need both in computing and IT and in a second complementary subject to underpin a broadly-based career.
+The aim of this degree is to equip you with the knowledge and skills you will need both in computing and IT and in a second complementary subject to underpin a broad-based career.
 As well as developing your knowledge and understanding of the fundamental concepts, technologies and techniques, and the issues involved in their application, it will also:

 - enable you to keep ahead in rapidly changing subject areas by helping you to develop as an independent learner